-- Sit comfortably and take ten deep breaths through your nose, and out through the mouth, just to calm and focus your mind.
+- Sit comfortably and take ten deep breaths through your nose, and out through the mouth.
+Calm your mind.
+Focus.

 - Pick up your chocolate bar.
 Unwrap it.
 Now hold it in your hand.

-- Before you actually eat the chocolate, observe it.
+- Before you bite into the chocolate, observe it.
 Notice it.
-Notice the shape, the weight, the texture.
-Simply be aware of the chocolate.
+Notice the shape, the weight, the texture… Simply be aware of the chocolate.